nickdrummond/star-wars-ontology/readme.txt

 "knew some (knew value Anakin_Skywalker)"

 Easy transitivity
-Containment very useful for locations - Han killed Greedo in the Outer Rim - Cantina in Mos Eisely on Tatooine in Outer Rim Shmi is related to Kylo Ren.
+Containment very useful for locations eg - Han killed Greedo in the Outer Rim - Cantina in Mos Eisely on Tatooine in Outer Rim Shmi is related to Kylo Ren.

 Specificity